grz0zrg/fsynth/documentation/mk/docs/tutorials/slices.md

 - Y Shift: pitch the slice audio up or down (there is no visual representation of this)

-- Increment per frame: This allow the slice to move left or right automatically, this is the increment value per frames
+- Increment per frame: This allow the slice to move left or right by itself, this is the increment value per frames

 - [FAS](https://www.fsynth.com/documentation.html#fas) Output channel: the l/r output channel which will be used by FAS for that slice

-deletion

 ##### Muting a slice